What is differential geometry: curves and surfaces: Shortest paths are geodesics: a formal proof

 In particular, $\gamma$ is Lipschitz.
-Therefore by Rademacher's theorem (\ref{thm:rademacher}) the derivative $\gamma'$ is defined almost everywhere.
+Therefore, by Rademacher's theorem (\ref{thm:rademacher}) the derivative $\gamma'$ is defined almost everywhere.
 By~\ref{adex:integral-length:a}, we have that

-Note that by the definition of polar coordinates, there is a geodesic of length $r(\ell)$ from $p=\gamma(0)$ to $q=\gamma(\ell)$.
-Since $\gamma$ is a shortest path, we get that $r(\ell)=\ell$ and moreover $r(t)=t$ for any $t$.
-This equality holds if and only if we have equality in \ref{eq:|gamma'|=r'} for almost all $t$.
+By the construction of polar coordinates, there is a geodesic of length $r(\ell)$ from $p=\gamma(0)$ to $q=\gamma(\ell)$.
+Since $\gamma$ is a shortest path, we get that $r(\ell)=\ell$, and, moreover, $r(t)=t$ for any~$t$.
+This equality holds if and only if we have equality in \ref{eq:|gamma'|=r'} for almost all~$t$.
 The latter implies that $\gamma$ is a geodesic.

 It remains to prove the partial converse.